gitaroktato/gcode-retraction-changer/README.md

 # Example

-Let's say I want to do a test with the initial retraction distance of 0 and chagne it on every 5mm.
+Let's say I want to do a test with the initial retraction distance of 0 and change it on every 5mm.
 My layer height is 0.2, so I run the following command:

 ```shell script